eugene274/NewTpcAnalyzer/README.md

 ```

 where _slope_ and _offset_ are taken from previous step.
 Note, this step
-produces instability increasing from step to step: fluctuation of
+produces instability increasing from TPC to TPC: fluctuation of
-slope/offset in MTPCL-TOFL will affect VTPC2-MTPCL and so on till VTPC1
+slope/offset in MTPCL-TOFL will affect VTPC2-MTPCL and so on.
-and MTPCR .

 #### Smoothing (new)

-To get rid of instability, time-smoothing procedure is introduced.
+To get rid of instability, a time-smoothing procedure is introduced.
-Before going to the downstream TPC, offset and slope vs time is smoothed
+Before going to the new TPC, `offset (t)` and `slope (t)` is smoothed
-with Lowess algorithm with the specified time window (5 min for slope
-and 1 hour for offset).
+with Lowess algorithm.
+Lowess routine averages values locally.
+A time
+span of smoothing depends on quantity (slope/offset) and TPC.
+Reasonable
+value for slope is ~ several minutes (15 by default).
+We believe offset
+(alignment) is time-independent so 1-2 hours is reasonable value.

 ### Configuration (TODO)